MIT Sloan School of Management

 MIT Sloan's array of top-ranked undergraduate, graduate, and executive programs are well known for drawing on the creative and collaborative approaches common to engineering, behavioral science, economics, data analytics, and management science to give managers a competitive edge.
 In our diverse education and research programs, we work with industry to develop the basic knowledge, insights, tools, and techniques that are shaping the future of the practice of management.

 With a focus on the future of management, MIT Sloan has been aggressive in developing leading edge research programs that have an impact on the emerging practice of business.
-The School has been a leader in developing the concepts of financial engineering that underlie today's financial markets, for example.
-The Master of Finance, a 12-month intensive degree program designed to prepare students for careers in the financial industry, has quickly established itself as a premier, in-demand degree program.
+The school has been a leader in developing the concepts of financial engineering that underlie today's financial markets, for example.
+The Master of Finance, a 12- or 18-month intensive degree program designed to prepare students for careers in the financial industry, has quickly established itself as a premier, in-demand degree program.

 In 2016, MIT Sloan launched the Master of Business Analytics program.
 This rigorous, 12-month program prepares students for careers that apply and manage modern data science to solve critical business challenges.